 - Place ground cookies crumbs in a small bowl.

-- Insert a tombstone in the cupcake.
-With the chopstick make a hole in a desired location and insert one end of a gummy worm into the hole.
+- With the chopstick make a hole in a desired location of the cupcake top and insert one end of a gummy worm into the hole.

 Originally published: October 9, 2012